huggingface/datasets/docs/source/process.rst

    Casting only works if the original feature type and new feature type are compatible.
 For example, you can cast a column with the feature type ``Value('int32')`` to ``Value('bool')`` if the original column only contains ones and zeros.

-Use :method:`datasets.Dataset.cast_column` to change the feature type of just one column.
+Use :meth:`datasets.Dataset.cast_column` to change the feature type of just one column.
 Pass the column name and its new feature type as arguments:

 .. code-block::